GrantWils23/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 It will consist of...
-    x "X" amount of pages.
+<br>    x "X" amount of pages.
-    a Nav bar to navigate through the pages a reactive display, that welcomes viewing on phones, tablets and desktops display cool and useful infromation
+<br>    a Nav bar to navigate through the pages
+<br>    a reactive display, that welcomes viewing on phones, tablets and desktops
+<br>    display cool and useful infromation